Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

 * New Barcodes: Barcodes that are unknown to Grocy, but the name could be looked up
 * Unknown Barcodes: Barcodes that are unknown to Grocy and could not be looked up
-* Processed Barcodes: A history of all barcodes that were processed by BarcodeBuddy
+* Processed Barcodes: A history of all barcodes that were processed by Barcode Buddy

 Special Barcodes
 ----------------
-There are seven special barcodes - if you scan the barcode, BarcodeBuddy goes into a different mode: Eg. in Purchase mode all barcodes that are scanned will be added to Grocys inventory.
+There are seven special barcodes - if you scan the barcode, Barcode Buddy goes into a different mode: Eg. in Purchase mode all barcodes that are scanned will be added to Grocys inventory.

 +---------------------+-----------------+-----------------------------------------------------------------------------------------+